-Gordon says: 'A lovely glazed ham is a great staple in my holiday menu, not least because its also delicious served cold or rather at room temperature with my pear and saffron chutney.
+Gordon Ramsay's honey glazed ham recipe is a delicious, mouth-watering dish the whole family will love on their roast dinner plates.
+Gordon says: 'A lovely glazed ham is a great staple in my holiday menu, not least because it’s also delicious served cold – or rather at room temperature – with my pear and saffron chutney.
 Roast on the day if serving hot, or up to 2 days ahead if serving cold.'
 This delicious sticky sweet honey glazed ham recipe is sure to become a family favourite, whether it's the centre piece of your roast dinner, served cold with a freshly prepared salad or sandwiched between two half buns with a dollop of chutney.
 This mouth-watering dish serves 8-10 people and is slow-cooked to perfection.
 We'd recommend making Gordon Ramsay's honey glazed ham recipe in advance so it has plenty of time to cook and rest.

 3kg unsmoked boneless gammon joint

 1 leek, cleaned and roughly chopped